Tbrennan6/IcelandicNow/docs/03_introduction-to-icelandic/05_conjugation-charts.md

 ## A Note On *He* And *Hann*
 As you have likely noticed, the subjects *he* and *hann* are accompanied by asterisks in conjugation charts.
 This is done because they could be swapped for other words.
 The words *he* and *hann* have been chosen because they are standardly used in these tables alongside *she* and *it* or *hún* and *það*, and using only one of these words saves considerable tablespace.

 The word *he* in the conjugation chart could be replaced with any other singular noun, and the accompanying conjugation for that word as a subject would be correct.
-This includes she, it, John, Eifel Tower, cat, computer, and anything else that you can think of.
+This includes *she*, *it*, *John*, *Eifel Tower*, *cat*, *computer*, or anything else that you can think of.

 Example 1: He bakes. \
 Example 2: She bakes. \